sourcejs/sourcejs-shadow-dom/README.md

 npm install sourcejs-shadow-dom --save
 ```

+Then run `npm run build` in SourceJS core folder to auto-update client-side modules settings.

 After restarting SourceJS app, middleware will be loaded automatically.
 To disable it, remove npm module and restart the app.

 ## How it Works